 What does apply to minority groups – and I’m speaking from personal experience here – is that they see themselves represented at their potential employer from the very first meeting with recruiters.

-To do that, one of our priorities is to attend events like the Grace Hopper Celebration of Women in Computing.
+To do that, one of our priorities here at Rockwell Automation is to attend events like the National Society of Black Engineers (NSBE) annual convention.
 Two things happen here:

-The Grace Hopper Celebration of Women in Computing and other events like it are a great opportunity to ‘pre-interview’ a potential employer.
+NSBE’s annual convention and other events like it are a great opportunity to ”pre-interview” a potential employer.
 Here candidates can get the information needed to make informed decisions about a potential company.

-With limited time and so many potential interactions, there are questions students (and professionals seeking new opportunities) can ask to determine if a company prioritizes minority development, career growth and success.
+With limited time and so many potential interactions, there are questions students (and professionals seeking new opportunities) can ask to determine whether a company prioritizes minority development, career growth and success.
 For example:

-The Grace Hopper conference and events like it are where important relationships start, where connections begin between company and career.
-If you’re coming to the Grace Hopper Celebration of Women in Computing Oct.
-4-6 in Orlando, stop by and talk to me.
+If you’re coming to the National Society of Black Engineers annual convention March 21-25 in Pittsburgh, stop by and talk to me.
 I want to share my story with you, and hear yours.